iliya-yekta/flutter-course-projects/Expense-Tracker/README.md

-# Roll Dice App
+# Expense Tracker

-A simple Flutter application built while following **Maximilian Schwarzmüller's Flutter & Dart course**.
+A Flutter application for recording and viewing personal expenses, built while following **Maximilian Schwarzmüller's Flutter & Dart course**.

-The project was created as part of my Flutter learning journey and focuses on the fundamentals of Flutter and Dart.

 ## About

-This app allows the user to roll a pair of dice and generates random dice results.

-The project is intentionally simple and was built to practice the basic concepts of Flutter application development.
+The application allows users to add expenses and view their spending in both a list and a chart.

+The project is used to practice forms, user input, theming, responsive layouts, and more advanced widget interaction.

+## Features

+* Add expenses
+* View expenses in a list
+* View expenses in a chart
+* Delete expenses
+* Select expense categories
+* Select expense dates
+* User input validation
+* Responsive and adaptive layout

 ## What I Learned

-* Flutter project structure
-* Basic Dart syntax
-* Variables and functions
-* Stateless widgets
-* Widget composition
-* `Image` and asset handling
+* Forms and user input
-* Buttons and user interaction
+* `TextField` and controllers
+* Dropdown menus
+* Date pickers
+* Dialogs
+* Modal bottom sheets
+* Snackbars
+* Theming
+* Responsive layouts
-* Using functions to update the UI
+* Adaptive UI
-* Basic Flutter layout concepts
+* Working with custom widgets
+* Managing widget state
+* Passing data between widgets

 ## Technologies